NickHeiner/iberville/README.md

 Run `npm start` and copy the output of into http://geojson.io/ to see what was rendered.

 ### TODO / Ideas
-* Remove outermost edges to avoid an artificial grid look
 * Add
     * Parks
     * Rivers